 Simran has moderated panels for the Clinton Global Initiative, Focus the Nation, Demos, The Society for Ethical Culture and GreenGov.
 She has spoken at the California and Pennsylvania Women’s Conferences, The Investor’s Circle Conference, Lawrence High School Young Democrats Club, Beth Haverim Temple, the Race to Stop Global Warming, the CERES conference, the Kansas City Women in Design Conference, the Minnesota State Fair and Kansas Governor Kathleen Sebelius’ Inaugural Green Team Conference.

 Simran presented at TEDx Plaza Cibeles, the James Beard Foundation Food Conference, at the Kagider Women Entrepreneurship and Leadership Summit and at SALT in 2012.
-So far this year, she has spoken about seeds at TEDxManhattan, about women in sustainability at St. Catherine University, and she spoke at the Sustainable Foods Summit in Amsterdam.
+Last year, she spoke about seeds at TEDxManhattan, about women in sustainability at St. Catherine University, and at the Sustainable Foods Summit in Amsterdam.
 She presented at the Festival of Ideas in Melbourne, Australia, at the Adelaide Festival of Ideas in October, and spoke at the Festival of Dangerous Ideas in Sydney in early November.
 This year, she has spoken at the University of Southampton’s Interdisciplinary Research Week, and will moderate the Forests Asia Summit 2014.
 She will keynote the American Public Gardens Association Conference.
 She will host The Tech Awards 2014 Gala in November.